EA Framework Definition

 • to include a list of compliant products that can be used to implement the concepts and the building blocks

-Where did the Enterprise Architecture Framework Diagram go?
+Where did the EA Framework Diagram go?

-Examples of an Enterprise Architecture Framework
+Examples of an EA Framework

-• Dragon1 enables you to create a conceptual blueprint for the organization using an innovative strategy approach.
+• Dragon1 enables you to create a conceptual EA blueprint for the organization using an innovative strategy approach.

 • TOGAF - The Open Group Architecture Framework